-Biofuels in Canada 2020: Tracking biofuel consumption, feedstocks, avoided greenhouse gas emissions and fuel cost impacts
+Biofuels in Canada 2021: Tracking biofuel consumption, feedstocks and avoided greenhouse gas emissions

-- Renewable fuel consumption in the diesel pool was 711 million liters in 2018 (1.5% larger than in 2017), accounting for 2.5% of the volume of blended diesel fuel.
+- Renewable fuel consumption in the diesel pool increased from 160 million litres in 2010 to 792 million liters in 2019 (11% more than in 2018), accounting for 2.9% of the volume of blended diesel fuel.

-- Annual avoided lifecycle greenhouse gas emissions resulting from biofuel consumption were 5.6 Mt/yr in 2018 (1% larger than in 2017).
-Average abatement costs from the consumers’ perspective is -322 $/tCO2e in the ethanol pool and 149 $/tCO2e in the diesel pool.
+- Annual avoided lifecycle greenhouse gas emissions resulting from biofuel consumption were 5.8 Mt/yr in 2019 (3.8% larger than in 2018), with cumulative avoided greenhouse gases since 2010 reaching 45.6 Mt.
+Average abatement savings/costs from the consumers’ perspective is -136 $/tCO2e in the ethanol pool and 140 $/tCO2e in the diesel pool.

-- On net, we estimate that biofuel consumption reduced fuel expenditures in Canada by 0.8% from 2010 through 2018, relative to a counterfactual scenario without biofuel consumption.
+- On net, we estimate that biofuel consumption reduced fuel expenditures in Canada by $2 billion, or about 0.2%, from 2010 through 2019, relative to a counterfactual scenario without biofuel consumption.

 Download the report or the spreadsheet model.